Electronic Submission of Doctoral Theses and Habilitation Treatises

 Click on “Submission of a new document” and fill in the online form.
 After you have saved the form with the requested metadata you can upload your complete doctoral thesis or habilitation treatise (including first page, supervisor and referee(s), date of the final oral examination, appendices, acknowledgements, etc.) on

 You may upload as many files as you wish using the online form; please refer to the Upload dialog box.
-Please note that via a Java-Applet you can upload more than three files: highlight the individual files that you wish to upload, but please do not upload a folder or directory containing the files.
+Highlight the individual files that you wish to upload, but please do not upload a folder or directory containing the files.

 - Other file formats, or methods of uploading, can only be accepted if prior permission has been granted by the Dissertations Department and the IT Department of the Universitätsbibliothek.